DeathlyMade/VR-Project/README.md

 ---

 ### Results & Performance
-- *Test Accuracy:* *96.33%*
+- *Test Accuracy:* *96.74%*
-- *Train Accuracy:* ~95.63%
-- *Final Model Saved As:* face_mask_cnn1.keras
+- *Final Model Saved As:* best_model_partb.pth

-### Model Performance Graphs
-The output graphs show:
-- *Model Accuracy:* Training accuracy vs. validation accuracy
-- *Model Loss:* Training loss vs. validation loss

 ---

 ### Evaluation
 - *The CNN model significantly outperformed ML classifiers.*
-- *Test accuracy (96.33%)* indicates strong generalization.
+- *Test accuracy (96.74%)* indicates strong generalization.
 - *Further improvements:* More hyperparameter tuning, deeper architectures, and additional data preprocessing.

 ---

----

 ## Conclusion
 This project demonstrates the effectiveness of *CNNs for binary classification* in a face mask detection scenario.
-By tuning hyperparameters and optimizing model architecture, we achieved a high accuracy of *96.33%*, outperforming traditional ML classifiers.
+By tuning hyperparameters and optimizing model architecture, we achieved a high accuracy of *96.74%*, outperforming traditional ML classifiers.

 ### PART C

-2 techniques used: K-means clustering based segmentation and Region-growing.
+2 techniques used: K-means clustering based segmentation ,Otsu's Thresholding and Region-growing.

 For K-means, k=2, one for mask region and another for backround.